 Ingliston Edinburgh Boutique Lothian EH28 8LX

-Describing their plasma screens as ‘oversized’ is either an indication that Norton House has aspirations the size of IMAX or a gentle reminder that the Norton experience is one of sheer excess and pure indulgence.
-Located in Ingliston just a mile or so from Edinburgh Airport, this luxury 4 star hotel combines a dreamy ‘Downton’ sense of tradition with contemporary creature-comforts like broadband internet, hand-picked Gilchrist Soames toiletries and some of the most lavish spa treatments around ...
+Describing their plasma screens as ‘oversized’ is either an indication that Norton House has aspirations the size of IMAX or a gentle reminder that the experience is one of sheer excess and pure indulgence.
+You will find it located in Ingliston just a mile or so from the airport, this luxury 4 star option combines a dreamy ‘Downton’ sense of tradition with contemporary creature-comforts like wi-fi broadband internet, hand-picked Gilchrist Soames toiletries and some of the most lavish spa treatm ...

 |minimum price (£):|